 Identifying a Slate of Well-Qualified Panelists: We’ve heard concerns from some members of the ICANN community as to whether the broader community has the appropriate experience and skill for this selection work, and have suggested the possibility that ICANN instead contract with experts to perform this vetting process.
 Should the community rely on expertise to help vet and recommend a final slate for the standing panel?

-The GNSO Council suggests that in addition to involving the SOs and ACs in the vetting process, ICANN Org consults with institutions such as the ICDR (AAA), the ICC’s International Court of Arbitration, and the Permanent Court of Arbitration about (1) their slates of panelists, (2) their process of identifying panelists, (3) their experience with standing panels and rosters, and (4) the criteria for panelists, in order to gain further insight on the process.
+ICANN should consider taking advice from appropriate and objective outside expert organizations that are well-versed in international arbitration – ICANN could consider sourcing such advice from organizations with which it has worked/consulted on IRP before, as well as any other such organization that it deems suitable to the task.
 These consultations should be done in an open and transparent fashion, involving the SOs and ACs in all consultations to ensure that the SOs and ACs are making an informed decision when nominating a slate of proposed panel members, based on expert advice.

 Board Approval of Panel Slate – Further Questions: After there is a slate of well-qualified applicants, the Board must confirm the panel.
 If the Board has questions that might impact its confirmation, to whom should those questions be addressed?
 If experts are used to develop the slate, should the experts, the SOs and ACs, or some combination thereof be part of that conversation?